Rovno offensive

-The Rovno offensive — the operation of the Austro-Hungarian Northern armies against the armies of the Russian Southwestern Front — the so-called "campaign on Rovno", or Lutsk-Rovno offensive operation.
+The Rovno offensive — the operation of the Austro-Hungarian Northern armies against the armies of the Russian Southwestern Front — the so-called campaign on Rovno, or Lutsk-Rovno offensive operation.
 The purpose of the offensive was the liberation of Eastern Galicia, but by the end of the operation, a small part of Eastern Galicia was still held by the Russian Imperial Army.

 Background

-At the end of August 1915, the Austro-Hungarian command plans a major offensive on Rovno by the forces of the 1st and 4th armies.
-At the same time, the 2nd, 7th and Southern armies were to finally oust the Russian troops from the borders of Austria-Hungary and, if possible, occupy Podolia.
+At the end of August 1915, the Austro-Hungarian command plans a major offensive on Rovno by the forces of the 1st and 4th Armies.
+At the same time, the 2nd, 7th and German Southern Armies were to finally oust the Russian troops from the borders of Austria-Hungary and, if possible, occupy Podolia.
 The idea of the operation on August 14 was outlined by the Chief of the General Staff of Austria-Hungary, Infantry General Franz Conrad von Hötzendorf to his German colleague, Infantry General Erich von Falkenhayn.
 Success was supposed to bring a breakthrough at the junction of the 3rd Army of the NorthWestern Front and the 8th Army of the SouthWestern Front and coverage of the left flank of the 8th Army with access to Rovno.
 The Russian 11th Army was dealt a frontal attack by the 2nd and Southern armies.
 The Austro-Hungarian 7th Army, if possible, drove the Russian 9th Army from the Dniester River and occupied the city of Kamianets-Podilskyi.
-The Central Powers managed to concentrate numerically superior forces, especially on the right flank of the 8th Russian Army.
+The Central Powers managed to concentrate numerically superior forces, especially on the right flank of the Russian 8th Army.
 At the same time, the entire Austro-Hungarian 4th Army was in reserve for the development of success.
 But the command of the armies of the Russian Southwestern Front, using the stable position of the 9th Army, concentrated the reserve in two army corps to fend off a possible breakthrough and cover the 8th Army.